statamic/docs/content/collections/fieldtypes/bard.md

     description: >
       An asset container ID.
 When specified, the fieldtype will allow the user to add a link to an asset from the specified container.
   -
+    name: inline
+    type: boolean
+    description: |
+      Switch the field to inline mode.
+Block elements such as sets, headings and images are not supported in inline mode and should not be enabled.
+  -
     name: toolbar_mode
     type: string
     description: >